-La Niña conditions are expected through February, with a probable transition to ENSO-neutral during February-April.
+La Niña conditions are most likely to emerge by December, and is expected to persist through March 2025.
 La Niña is the cold phase of the ENSO (El Niño/Southern Oscillation).
 La Niña winters are typically characterized by a jet stream which is displaced farther north over North America, leading to most winter and spring low pressure storm tracks staying well north of Florida.
 This normally causes cold fronts moving into Florida to have less moisture, thereby leading to drier than normal conditions as well as generally decreased "storminess" (tornado, severe thunderstorm and flood events).
 The jet stream being farther north can also limit the number of cold air outbreaks into Florida, although a few strong outbreaks of Arctic origin may still occur with freezing temperatures primarily over interior sections of the peninsula.
 The impact of freezing temperatures and associated impacts is magnified due to higher sensitivity to sporadic cold outbreaks during an otherwise warm winter.